-We love the simple advice in this video from Akron Children’s Hospital — dress your children in layers.
+Akron Children’s Hospital has advice for all parents during the cold winter months, and that is to dress your children in layers.
 It’s fun to play outdoors and super healthy for the exercise and sunshine.
-But, the advice is that if you’re comfortable in the layers you have on, add another layer for the children — and then you’re good to go!!
+But, the tip is that if you’re comfortable in the layers you have on (as an adult), add another layer for the children.
+This is because, says the Hospital —

 Keep Everyone Hydrated

 Most of us think about staying warm in the winter outdoor cold.
 But we often don’t think of hydration.

 Says McKay Gorse at Patient First —

 Don’t think that you lose as much water during the winter?
 Take a look at your breath when you walk outside on a cold day.
 All of that steam is water vapor escaping your body with each breath.